Tinnitus Treatment - Diagnosis and Treatment

 It’s a symptom of a change or problem in the auditory system, which includes the ear, the auditory nerve connecting the inner ear to the brain, and the parts of the brain that process sound.
-And although you “hear” the sounds in your ears, the source is actually somewhere in the neural circuits of your brain that interpret sounds as they come to our ears.
+And although you “hear” the sounds in your ears, the source is somewhere in the neural circuits of your brain that interpret sounds as they come to our ears.
 1

 And what causes Tinnitus?
 (1, 2, 3)

-There are numerous conditions that can cause or accompany tinnitus.
+Numerous conditions can cause or accompany tinnitus:

 - Side effects of medications - more than 200 drugs are known to cause tinnitus.